CodePipeWrangler/code_jitsu_gh/genomics/Linux_Data_Science_and_Programming_Tools.md

 rsync -avu --delete "A/" "B/" # Sync folders and delete or update files

+chmod +x file.sh # Make file executable

+- $#   # Stores the number of command-line arguments that were passed to the shell program.
+- $?   # Stores the exit value of the last command that was executed.
+- $0   # Stores the first word of the entered command (the name of the shell program).
+- $*   # Stores all the arguments that were entered on the command line ($1 $2 ...).
+- "$@"  Stores all the arguments that were entered on the command line, individually quoted ("$1" "$2" ...).

 #### <ins>The following commands are useful for working with compressed files</ins>